Billionaire Profile

 Early Life and Education

-Jon Winkelried was born around 1959 in Millburn, New Jersey.
-He is the son of a Jewish father who managed local parking garages, and a mother who was a schoolteacher.
-Winkelried attended the University of Chicago, where he earned both a Bachelor of Arts degree and an MBA.
-During his time at university, he also played baseball.
+Jon Winkelried was born around 1959.
+He grew up in Millburn, New Jersey.
+He attended the University of Chicago, earning a Bachelor of Arts in Economics and an MBA.

 Rise to Success

-Winkelried began his career with an internship at Goldman Sachs in the equities trading department.
-He later joined Goldman Sachs's investment banking department.
+Winkelried's career began in 1982 at Goldman Sachs, where he started in the equities trading department.
+He then moved to the investment banking department and later to the trading floor.
 In 1990, he became a partner at Goldman Sachs.
-He was then made co-head of the fixed-income, currency, and commodities division (FICC) in London.
-In June 2006, he became co-chief operating officer and co-president with Gary Cohn.
-Winkelried retired from Goldman Sachs in 2009.
+He later became co-head of the Fixed Income, Currency, and Commodities (FICC) division.
+In 2006, Winkelried was appointed co-chief operating officer and co-president of Goldman Sachs, alongside Lloyd Blankfein.

 Key Business Strategies